faizakram/linux-help-line/SSH-Setup.md

 - Client has simple aliases in `~/.ssh/config`.
 - Firewall and Fail2Ban block brute-force attempts.
 - Both LAN IP and public domain access are configured.

-👉 Do you want me to save this guide into a PDF or Markdown file so you can keep it as a reference document?